cblevins/sp21-dig-stud/schedule.md

 - TBD

 _In Class_
-- Workshop led by Connor Shearrer, IETS Support Specialist Creative Technologies for Auraria Library on video files and editing
+- Video files and editing

+*Second [Self-Assessment]({{site.baseurl}}/assignments/self-assessments) due this week by March 27th*

 #### Mon., Mar.
 29: Audio
-- Annotate:
+- Write 2-3 discussion questions/reactions on the Slack `#readings` channel on the following:
   - Jennifer Miller, ["Have We Hit Peak Podcast?"](https://www.nytimes.com/2019/07/18/style/why-are-there-so-many-podcasts.html) *New York Times* (July 18, 2019)
   - Listen to the second half (starting at 14:15 min) of Nick Quah's interview with Catherine Saint Louis: ["What Does a Podcast Editor Do?"](https://omny.fm/shows/servant-of-pod-with-nick-quah/what-does-a-podcast-editor-do), *Servant of Pod* (August 5, 2020).
 - Download and install [Audacity](https://www.audacityteam.org/download/) on laptop and have it ready for class.
 Note: if you are using a Linux computer you might need to install the [LAME .mp3 encoder](https://manual.audacityteam.org/man/faq_installing_the_lame_mp3_encoder.html)